FOREX-Euro near 2-week low as EU summit hopes fade

 The broad risk-averse mood helped to lift the Japanese yen sharply from a two-month low against the dollar, though the currency could be hit by political uncertainty in Tokyo as Japanese Prime Minister Yoshihiko Noda faces a revolt against his tax hike plan.

-Support was seen near the June 12 low around $1.2443, at and below which sizable bids were detected, though a break below that level would open the door to a test of the two-year low of $1.2288 hit on June 1.
+Support was seen near the June 12 low around $1.2443, At which sizable bids were detected, though a break below that level would open the door to a test of the two-year low of $1.2288 hit on June 1.

 German Chancellor Angela Merkel dashed any lingering hope in financial markets on Monday that Europe would issue common euro zone bonds to help indebted countries, calling such an idea "economically wrong" and "counterproductive."